EliaFantini/2D-Priors-for-3D-human-reconstruction/README.md

 ```bash
 gdown https://drive.google.com/u/2/uc?id=1py5ru62Rn6wpOX2LsmAthFs_PnQMeDfK
 ```
-After downloading it, please extract to a location, in the following part of this README, we will refer to this location as <dataroot>, an example of <dataroot> can be `/scratch/izar/ckli/rendered_jiff_complete/`.
+After downloading it, please extract to a location, in the following part of this README, we will refer to this location as `<dataroot>`, an example of <dataroot> can be `/scratch/izar/ckli/rendered_jiff_complete/`.

 ### Training Commands

 #### Training Vanilla PIFu with THuman2.0

+> Notice: we use `wandb` for logging, if you don't use wandb, please comment the code related to wandb in `train_shape.py`.

 ```bash
 python -m apps.train_shape --dataroot <dataroot>  --checkpoints_path ./baseline --batch_size 16  --num_epoch 5 --name vanilla-baseline
 ```